Montpelier - Things to Do in Montpelier in August

 Best Activities in August

-Green Mountain Hiking Trails
+Green Mountain Hiking and Forest Bathing

 August Events & Festivals

-Thursday evenings throughout August
+Every Saturday 9am-1pm and Thursday 3-6:30pm throughout August

-Montpelier Farmers Market Peak Season
+Capital City Farmers Market Peak Season

 Essential Tips